Computer Science vs. Computer Engineering: What’s the Difference?

 Both computer science (CS) and computer engineering (CE) are tech-intensive fields oriented around computer and information systems.
 For example, both CS and CE majors must learn foundational skills such as coding and testing computer software.
 However, despite this apparent overlap, the differences are considerable.

 Still not quite sure which branch of computing you’d prefer to concentrate on?
 Try comparing National University’s program requirements for computer engineering with our computer science coursework.
-For example, CE majors may take classes and labs in microelectronics, calculus-based physics, and digital signal processing, while CS majors will study scientific problem-solving, data structures and algorithms, and database design.
+For example, Computer Engineering majors may take classes and labs in microelectronics, calculus-based physics, and digital signal processing.
+Computer Science majors study scientific problem-solving, data structures and algorithms, and database design.
 Both are required to complete courses in digital logic, computer ethics, and computer architecture, among other subjects of study.

 By reviewing the courses, you’ll be expected to complete and the skills you’ll be required to master, you can gain a clearer idea of which program is right for you.
 Additionally, our admissions office is always available to help.